AgentOps-AI/agentops/README.md

 ### First class Developer Experience
-Add powerful observability to your agents, tools and functions with as little code as possible: one line.
+Add powerful observability to your agents, tools, and functions with as little code as possible: one line at a time.
 <br/>
 Refer to our [documentation](http://docs.agentops.ai)